GioF71/upnp-scrobbler/README.md

 ### Inspiration

-I started this working taking [this code](https://forum.wiimhome.com/threads/last-fm.3144/post-44653) as the starting point.
+I started taking the code published in [this post](https://forum.wiimhome.com/threads/last-fm.3144/post-44653) as the starting point.
-It seems that I cannot link the user profile on that board, but anyway the nickname is `cc_rider`.
+It seems that I cannot get a valid link to the user profile on that board, but anyway the nickname is `cc_rider`.
+A big thank you goes to him/her for the code he/she shared.
 I then used [pylast](https://github.com/pylast/pylast), as suggested in that thread, for the actual operations on [last.fm](https://www.last.fm/).

 ### Task List